ParadoxZero/notes/How Tos/Git Cheatsheet.md

-# Git Revert to previous commit
+# Revert to previous commit

 ```
 git checkout c5f567~1 -- file1/to/restore file2/to/restore